robinmordasiewicz/f5-cnf-lab/index.rst

 #.
 Blue Items

-   The first paragraph in an ordered list would be nice to have a gray background.
+   The first paragraph in an ordered list would be nice to have a gray or grey background.

    .. code-block:: console